shainedl/portfolio-website/README.md

-Personal website built in Next.js
+Shaine Leibowitz's portfolio website which can be found [here](https://shainedl.vercel.app/).
+The website was built in Next.js